Overview

 MyKanik was designed and built by Brenden Portolese, a product leader and systems architect with over 15 years of experience building and modernizing large-scale platforms across fintech, data, and infrastructure-heavy domains.

-This Product reflects a personal belief that successful AI products require intentional system design, clear constraints, and respect for the underlying problem domain — especially when real-world outcomes matter.
+This product reflects a personal belief that successful AI products require intentional system design, clear constraints, and respect for the underlying problem domain — especially when real-world outcomes matter.

 MyKanik is both a working product and a living portfolio of how to design AI systems that go beyond prompt engineering.